vinaykumarseelam/255_Bonus_Work/README.md

 # CMPE-255 - Bonus Work

 SJSU ID : 016040648
-Name : Vinay KUmar Reddy Seelam
+Name : Vinay Kumar Reddy Seelam

 To train one model (tensorflow or pytorch) and deploy the model by selecting one of the following features: